radsungura/alx-low_level_programming/0x02-functions_nested_loops/README.md

 11. prints all natural numbers from n to 98,
 100.   table, starting with 0
 101. computes and prints the sum of all the multiples of 3 or 5 below 1024 (excluded)
+102. prints the first 50 Fibonacci numbers, starting with 1 and 2